check-sked/crypto_data_resources/README.md

 3. DeFi (including TVL of dapps and chains, liquidity pools and yields, lending and borrowing, application and protocol level fees and revenues, and more)
 4. Asset level trading volumes, prices and market caps
 5. The Bitcoin network (including hash, on-chain transfer volume, and more)
+6. The visualization and animation of the data above

 Among a wide variety of other topics.